 For those of you standing on the Social Media sideline, your eyes glistening with the promise of everything you ever wanted perhaps it’s time to dig a lot deeper than the 6 figure fan base.
-Who are you in your Ordinary?
-Share that with your people.
+Don't give me your bloody OSHO quotes.
+Tell me who are you in your Ordinary?
 And before I get any more self-righteous let me say this.
 Being healthy is infectious, great and your birth right.
 But being ordinary is too.
 It’s not normal to be consistently BUZZING and FROTHIN’ on how good you are at life.
 What’s to learn from that?
-Wisdom comes from weathering not only life’s challenges but YOUR SELF.
+Wisdom comes from life’s challenges but also weathering YOUR god damn SELF.

 Now go and sprinkle that sh#t everywhere.